pepmartinez/keuss-server/README.md

 Admits the following query parameters:
 * `delay`: delay in millsecs to apply to the rolled back object: it will be available for get/reserver after *delay* milliseconds.
 Defaults to 0, so rolled back elements are immediately available for others

+### Pause all consumers to a queue: `PATCH /q/:namespace/:q/pause`
+Pauses all consumers of a queue.
+It affects all keuss consumers (not only local ones) pprovided a non-local signaller is used by the queue
+Takes no body

+### Resume all consumers to a queue: `PATCH /q/:namespace/:q/resume`
+REsumes all consumers of a queue.
+It affects all keuss consumers (not only local ones) pprovided a non-local signaller is used by the queue
+Takes no body

 ## STOMP stack
 The included STOMP stack supports version 1.2 only of STOMP, with the following exceptions:
 * there is no support for transactions, so frames BEGIN, COMMIT and ABORT are not supported